mjt-books/python-book/chapters/chapter-16.md

 Sometimes the cheapest way to “optimize memory” is to pick a slightly smaller or more memory-friendly architecture:

 - Use narrower layers or fewer heads when early experiments don’t need full scale.
-- Prefer architectures with known memory-friendly implementations (e.g., FlashAttention-based transformers vs naive attention).
+- Prefer architectures with known memory-friendly implementations (e.g., FlashAttention-based transformers vs naive attention). **FlashAttention** is an optimized attention kernel that computes exact softmax attention using IO-aware tiling, reducing activation memory and improving speed for long sequences.
 - Prune unused branches or debugging hooks from your training graph.

 This is especially relevant in early research phases: you want to de-risk ideas with a “budget” version of the model, then scale up once the approach is promising and the memory plan is clear.